phillycommunitywireless/docs/docs/guides/rooftop installation.md

-# Rooftop Installation Overview
+# Antenna Installation

 Philly Community Wireless has partnered with PhillyWisper to install antennas for the free wifi network on rooftops in the Norris Square Park neighborhood.
 PhillyWisper is a wireless internet service provider (WISP) which means our project delivers the internet the "last mile" to our customers using radio technology.

-## Installation Process
+## Rooftop Installation Process

 Most installations proceed in the following order: